 Brandeis Law is proud to offer its world-class education at an affordable rate.
 To help you plan for your education, we have provided information about the cost of attendance below.

 The cost of attendance, determined by the Student Financial Aid Office, is simply an estimate of a student’s educational expenses; students' actual expenses will vary.
 The figures are then used by SFAO to calculate eligibility for federal student loan aid.
 An individual student's cost of attendance depends on their residency, program, housing and enrollment status.
 Bear in mind that origination fees will be charged for all federal student loans.

 University policy generally requires that tuition and fees be paid in full at the beginning of each term on or before the designated due date.
 Payments and all other matters relating to financial obligations are handled by the University Bursar.

-For tuition purposes, Kentucky residency status is determined in accordance with University of Louisville policy and 13 KAR 2:045.
-The law school will make an initial determination of residency based on information provided by the applicant, with the University of Louisville Bursar responsible for the ultimate determination.
-This determination of residency will be stated in the applicant’s letter of admission.
-Applicants who are admitted to the JD program as nonresidents and who believe they can validly claim Kentucky residency may contact the Office of Admissions & Enrollment Management.
-Appropriate documentation will be requested to support any such claim.
+For tuition purposes, Kentucky residency status is determined in accordance with Kentucky Administrative Regulation 13 KAR 2:045 and University of Louisville policy.
+Brandeis Law will make an initial determination of residency based on information provided in this application.
+Applicants who are admitted to the JD program as nonresidents but who believe they can validly claim Kentucky residency may contact the Office of Admissions, who will in turn notify the University's Residency Appeals Officer.
+Appropriate documentation will be required to support any such claim.

-According to state regulations, a person who moves to Kentucky for the primary purpose of enrollment at an academic institution is considered a nonresident for tuition purposes.
-Please be aware that the University of Louisville’s professional schools, including the law school, are not eligible for participation in residency reciprocity for Indiana residents.
-As such, Indiana residents admitted to the law school, including those enrolled as an undergraduate student at the University of Louisville, will be billed at the nonresident tution rate.
+Students at the University's professional schools, including Brandeis Law, are not eligible for the Indiana Tuition Reciprocity Program.
+As such, Indiana residents admitted to the law school, including those enrolled as an undergraduate student at the University of Louisville, will be billed at the nonresident tuition rate.